- Home

 Grade 6-8

-View on concept mapA combination of numbers, variables, and operations with no equals sign — it represents a value but makes no claim.
+View on concept mapA combination of numbers, variables, and operations (like addition, subtraction, multiplication, division) that represents a mathematical quantity.
 Expressions are the building blocks for equations, functions, and all algebraic reasoning about quantities.

 Definition